yater/nek0.eu/about.md

 me and even less I want to disclose.

 The name I identify with is nek0.
 This is of course a nickname.
-I live in Central Europe as a university student and in my free time I like to code, play piano, sing and read books.
+I live in Central Europe as a random dude.
+In my free time I like to code, play piano, sing and read books.
 I have a very broad taste in music and a great deal of understanding.

 ###About this site